catherhuang/nyt_app/README.md

 <p align="center">
   <img src="count_overview.png" title="ArticleCountOverview">
 </p>
 The total article count per month for each of the presidential candidates are compared in the graph above.
 President Obama's article count is shown in blue, and President Trump's count is showed in red.
-This graph allowed us to compare and contrast the numbers of the articles The New York Times covered under each of the presidents, and help us uncover the topics in which NYT had dedicated significant time to cover, for example, the significant spike in President Trump's article count in May and June of 2016 is mainly contributed by the topics based on the president's firing of James Comey, who was the director of the FBI at the time.
+This graph allowed us to compare and contrast the numbers of the articles The New York Times covered under each of the presidents, and help us uncover the topics in which NYT had dedicated significant time to cover.
+For example, the  spike in President Trump's article count in May and June of 2016 is mainly contributed by the topics based on the president's firing of James Comey, who was the director of the FBI at the time.

 # Article breakdown by presidents
 <p align="center">
   <img src="distribution_pie.png" title="Distribution of articles by each president">
 </p>
-This visual provided an overview of the number of articles covered by The New York Times for each of the presidents.
-The chart showed that for each of the presidents, there are 18% more articles covered by the newspaper on President Trump than on President Obama during the same time period.
+The above visual provided an overview of the number of articles covered by The New York Times for each of the presidents.
+It shows that there are 18% more articles covered by the newspaper on President Trump than on President Obama during the same time period.

 # Presidental article topic comparison
 <p align="center">
   <img src="topic_comparison_pies.png" title="sections by each president">
 </p>
-A side-by-side comparison of the sections in which each articles were covered under.
-National sections were the dominate sections for both presidents, the Business section is the second highest section for President Obama, while Op-Ed is the second highest for President Trump.
+A side-by-side comparison of the sections in which the articles were covered under for each presidents.
+National sections were the dominate sections for both presidents.
+While the Business section is the second highest section for President Obama, Op-Ed is the second highest for President Trump.

 # Keyword Overview
 These interactive visualizations showed the most popular keywords for each of the president tagged by the New York Times.
 Each president keywords also featured a drop-down tool that allowed one to examine the top keywords associated with the articles broken down by People, Subject, Organization, and Location types.